L9Manuel9/cybersecurity-skills/skills-projects/Basics & Tools Familiarity/README.md

 ## Objective/Overview

-Gain familiarity with Burp Suite for intercepting, modifying, and automating web security tests.
+Learn to use Burp Suite for web security tests through request interception or modification.

 ## Tools & Techniques

 - Proxy interception, Repeater, Intruder
-- Extender (Burp’s plugin system)
+- The Extender adds plugins to Burp
-- SSL certificate installation for HTTPS interception
+- SSL setup to check HTTPS traffic

 ## Implementation Steps

-1. Configure your browser to use Burp’s proxy (default 127.0.0.1:8080).
+1. Set browser proxy to 127.0.0.1:8080.
-2. Intercept requests and examine headers, parameters, cookies.
+2. Intercept web requests to check headers, parameters and cookies.
 3. Use Repeater to manually test endpoints and manipulate data.
 4. Automate fuzzing or brute forcing with Intruder.

 ## Key Takeaways

 - A must-have tool for web app pentesting.
-- Provides a comprehensive platform for manual and automated analysis.
+- Makes a full platform to test apps by hand or script.

 TryHackMe: https://tryhackme.com/r/module/learn-burp-suite